-The Effects of Test Taking on the Mind and Body
+The Effects of Test Anxiety on the Mind and Body

 It’s not uncommon for test anxiety to become so high that students become physically ill or emotionally distraught over standardized tests, both of which have been reported by parents and teachers.
 This anxiety doesn’t disappear overnight; test taking is a recurring theme in education and test anxiety can create long-lasting mental health issues.